josehoras/Behavioral-Cloning/writeup.md

 The model used an adam optimizer.

-An inspection of different values of the learning rate was made, with the results plotted below.
+An inspection of different values of the learning rate was made, with the results plotted in the section below.

 #### 4. Appropriate training data